 Special place in bands history has taken Vanemuine Theatre, where orchestra participated in production "Moonlight Express" with dancers and string orchestra (stage director and designer Mare Tommingas, coreograph Igor Barberic (Croatia), musical director Tarmo Leinatamm, vocalists Hedvig Hanson, Aivar Tommingas and Uku Suviste, instrumentalsoloists Tanel Avakivi (trumpet) and Marko Mägi ja Roland Mällo (saxophones).
 On season 2012/2013 there was given 20 performances for more than 7700 visitors.

 Big Band Tartu in Kuressaare 29.06.2009

 Big Band Tartu has performed with many Estonian solo singers, such as Sofia Rubina, Kreet Stubender, Gerli Padar, Silvi Vrait, Maiken, Kaire Vilgats, Ivo Linna, Uku Suviste and Koit Soasepp.
-The full list of all of their instrumental soloists is too long to be given here, but the internationally known among them include Steven Mead (euphonium, UK, concerts in 2010 & 2012), Martti Peippo (clarinet and saxophone, Finland, 2010), Johan van der Linden (saxophone, The Netherlands, 2012), Henry Kelder (piano, The Netherlands, 2012) and Bert Langeler (trumpet, The Netherlands/Estonia, 2006-present) as well as world-famous Estonians Lembit Saarsalu, Tiit Paulus and others.
+The full list of all of their instrumental soloists is too long to be given here, but the internationally known among them include Steven Mead (euphonium, UK, concerts in 2010 & 2012), Martti Peippo (clarinet and saxophone, Finland, 2010), Johan van der Linden (saxophone, The Netherlands, 2012), Henry Kelder (piano, The Netherlands, 2012), Bert Langeler (trumpet, The Netherlands/Estonia, 2006-present) and Jason Hunter (trumpet, USA/Estonia) as well as world-famous Estonians Lembit Saarsalu, Tiit Paulus and others.

 Big Band Tartu 30.12.2017 on the Ball of Vanemuine Theatre with Sofia Rubina